Phosphoresce/airlock/README.md

 ## Overview of Development

-1. Connect to peers from direct IP
+1. Connect to peers from direct IP (Ready for development)
   - Connect to a circle
     - If a peer is the first in the circle wait for incoming connections from other peers
     - If a peer is not the first in the circle request to join the circle